superwerker/superwerker/DEVELOPMENT.md

 #### Run tests

-This runs the python integration tests.
-Also run `yarn test` before for the unit tests
+This runs the python **integration** tests.
+Also run `yarn test` before for the unit tests (Note: they do not include the python tests for the functions)

 ```bash
 cd tests